 astronomer and mathematician

 Religion is but a desperate attempt to find an escape

 that they become very angry with people like me who say that this is illusory.

 The foolish reject what they see

 Elbert Hubbard (1857-1915)

 Theology: An attempt to explain

 truth but to satisfy the questioner.

 Organized religion, being founded on superstition, is,

 we always find slavery and organized religion going hand in hand.

 Theology, by diverting the attention of men from this

 Martyrs and persecutors are the same type of man.
 As to

 Faith is the effort to believe what your common sense

 A mystic is a person who is puzzled before the obvious,

 Theology is Classified Superstition.

 Hell is an outrage on humanity.

 that he must have been very ugly.

 Sacrificing the earth for paradise is giving up the substance

-There is in every village a torch: the schoolmaster -- and an extinguisher:
+There is in every village a torch: the schoolmaster --

 Humanism is the view that we can make sense of the world

 We choose to take responsibility for our actions and work with others for

 the common good.